SergiosKar/SergiosKar/README.md

 Anything related to AI, Computer Vision and Robotics.
 Actually the truth is that I am also very keen on developing high-performant software.
 Oooh and designing scalable systems.
 Oooh and web development.
 And astrophysics. and music theory. and how the heck quantum entanglement is possible.
 Ok I stop

 ### Technologies I use every day
-- Languages: Python, Javascript, Java, R
+- Languages: Python, Javascript, Java
-- Frameworks: Tensorflow, Pytorch, OpenCV, ReactJs, Docker, Cuda, Google Cloud, AWS, MySQL
+- Frameworks: Tensorflow, Pytorch, Docker, Kubernetes, Google Cloud, AWS, MySQL

 ### What do I do when I'm not in front of my laptop?